BICENTENNIAL TRIBUTE

 JM: What?

-B: You must understand, Joe, things around this northern kennel must change (experiments to see if half a bottle of claret can float) After my wand'rings in The East - whence I became accustomed to astounding oriental luxury - I resolved not to intend let such experience be confined to memory - as per my ablutions, at least
+B: You must understand, Joe, things around this northern kennel must change (experiments to see if half a bottle of claret can float) - after my wand'rings in The East - whence I became accustomed to astounding oriental luxury, I resolved such experience not be confined to memory - as per my ablutions, at least

 JM scans the damp wood panelling and copies of ‘The Morning Post' stuffed into broken window panes